- Buttons not assigned to scenes in the Home app

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Scene assignments cleared or corrupted
+- Scene itself failing or empty

 Before you go — try one of these (they fix most cases).